-A new name in manufacturers: David Barrett Croquet Mallets (Catalogue here).
-Mallets for Association and hoopball (golf 'croquet') (price £148+).
-As yet unseen.
+David Barrett Croquet Mallets (Catalogue + pictures here).
+Mallets for Association and hoopball (golf 'croquet') (price £159+).
+Milled from a single block.

 Remember that importing a mallet from abroad can attract customs duty, customs fee and import VAT (currently 20%)!

 The Jackson Mallet is manufactured in New Zealand and can be obtained from there by mail order.
 The heads are faced with hard nylon, polycarbonate, Tufnol and PVC.
 The sides of the head do show wear if you trundle balls with them.
 You may wish to buy the mallet as a present for someone in which case the parcel can be marked appropriately by arrangement, and you may avoid import duty.
 Bob Jackson lives at 65 Goodwood Drive, Manukau, Auckland, NZ.
 He can be contacted at phone 0064 9 2639135.